 How Many Cloth Diapers do I Need – A Comprehensive Guide

-So you’re pregnant and considering cloth diapers, or you’re a new mom and considering it.
+You’re pregnant and considering cloth diapers.
+Or you’re a new mom and considering cloth diapers.
 Either way, before you commit, you want to know how many cloth diapers you’re going to need.

-I know that when most parents first take to the idea of cloth diapering their baby, we easily overwhelm ourselves with the variety of cloth diapers and cloth diapering accessories available.
+When most parents first consider cloth diapering their baby, they feel overwhelmed by the variety of cloth diapers and cloth diapering accessories available.
 It’s crazy how many options there are.
-However, when you’re asking yourself the question: “How many cloth diapers do I need” it is important to understand that the answer is not the same for everyone as it is not an exact science and there is no exact right or wrong answer.
+However, when you’re asking yourself: “How many cloth diapers do I need” it is important to understand that the answer is not the same for everyone.
+It is not an exact science.
+There is no exact right or wrong answer.
 If you’re anything like me, you probably want a quick answer so you know what to go get, but the number of cloth diapers you will need varies to some extent from person to person depending on: